Manage Image Presets managing-image-presets

 • Select Sharpen to apply a basic sharpening filter to the image after all scaling takes place.
 Sharpening can help compensate for blurriness that can result when you display an image at a different size.

-• Select Unsharp mask if you want to fine-tune a sharpening filter effect on the final downsampled image.
-You can control intensity of effect, radius of the effect (measured in pixels) and a threshold of contrast that is ignored.
+• Select Unsharp Mask if you want to fine-tune a sharpening filter effect on the final downsampled image.
+You can control the intensity of the effect, radius of the effect (measured in pixels) and a threshold of contrast that is ignored.
 This effect uses the same options as Photoshop's "Unsharp Mask" filter.

 In Unsharp Mask, you have the following options: